-Here Sue Barkhouse of Raise Me Up and her team of volunteers work one on one with more than 50 students to help them master the skills of reading, spelling and writing.
+Sue Barkhouse of Raise Me Up and her team of volunteers work one on one with more than 50 students to help them master the skills of reading, spelling and writing.
 And she’s had great success.
-The program is so successful, that other schools asking are for the program at their schools, too.
+The program is so successful, that other schools are asking for the program at their schools, too.

 Sue’s keys to success are to create a positive environment and really focus on what a child can do and work from there, to celebrate success no matter how small, and to work with a system that makes it easy for one volunteer to pick up where a previous volunteer left off, so no child looses momentum if their volunteer can’t make it that week.